A Pet-Friendly Camping Guide Your Furry Friends Will Love.

 – Check the weather before you embark on the day and make sure your furry friend has everything he needs for the weather ahead.

 – Leave your pet unattended at your campground, period.
 Some may say that it’s ok if you are remotely monitoring the temperature of your RV.
 The fact of the matter is, safe temperatures cannot be guaranteed.
 RVs can reach over 100 degrees, making it a very dangerous place if your power accidentally shuts off while you are away.
-This can happen with sever weather, human error or by a faulty air conditioning system.
+This can happen with severe weather, human error, or a faulty air conditioning system.

 – Allow your pet to roam around when you’re driving.

 – Assume your campground is pet-friendly.
 Call ahead and confirm before rolling into your site for the night.